Empty2k12/mqtt2postgres/README.md

 Pull requests are always welcome.
 For a list of past changes, see [CHANGELOG.md][__link2].

 ### Currently Supported Features

- - Table generation and insert based on zigbee2mqtt JSON schema
+ - Generate Tables based on the MQTT Topic and Data-Type of the Payload
+ - Unmarshal JSON payloads into a single table

 ## Quickstart

 You will need to fork the project and edit the code at this time.
 There are no configuration variables available, everything is hardcoded.

-This project has only been tested with a zigbee2mqtt server.
-It's not garantueed to work with anything else.

 ## License